 Shared assets in strata title lucrative for investors A strata title is used when individuals own part of a property, usually called a ‘lot’.
 This is generally an apartment, unit or townhouse complex which shares ownership of common property including driveways, foyers and gardens.
 The ownerships are combined through a legal entity called the owners corporation, commonly referred to as a body corporate.
 Strata title can include residential and commercial

 What are the habits of highly successful property managers?
 Are they superhuman multi-tasking machines who don’t sleep?
 Most definitely not.
 Are they walking, talking charm-bots?
 Maybe.
 Either way, they’ve worked out ways to be more efficient and resourceful than most property managers.
-They take care of themselves and the people around them, even if they’re in a relationship with real estate.
-Here are the seven habits of highly successful property
+They take care of themselves and the people around them, even if they’re in a relationship with real estate, they can still help you upgrade your standard policy

 Under the Property Stock and Business Agents Act 2002, licensees’ records in relation to the handling of trust money must be audited.
 This article explains who is affected, who can perform an audit, and other matters to help what they need to do to meet compliance obligations.
 Who is required to have their trust accounts audited?
 The following people must have their trust accounts audited if they received or held trust money during the financial

 Be sure to keep these common mistakes top of mind as you develop your trust accounting policies and procedures to minimise the possibility of error – the penalties for which can be as severe as losing your licence!
 1. Not reconciling daily One of the most common trust accounting mistakes property managers make is not reconciling frequently.
 You should make sure your accounts are balanced every day if possible, so